theniloufar/theniloufar/README.md

 Compute Engineering Student✨

-Passionate about exploring new fields in techو Always eager to learn and innovate!
+Passionate about exploring new fields in tech, Always eager to learn and innovate!

 Reach me via: **niloofarmortazavi1382@gmail.com**